State of matter: Plasma

-Like a gas, plasma does not have definite shape or volume.
-Unlike gases, plasmas are electrically conductive, produce magnetic fields and electric currents, and respond strongly to electromagnetic forces.
-Positively charged nuclei swim in a "sea" of freely-moving disassociated electrons, similar to the way such charges exist in conductive metal, where this electron "sea" allows matter in the plasma state to conduct electricity.

 A gas is usually converted to a plasma in one of two ways, either from a huge voltage difference between two points, or by exposing it to extremely high temperatures.
 Heating matter to high temperatures causes electrons to leave the atoms, resulting in the presence of free electrons.
-This creates a so-called partially ionised plasma.
+This creates a so-called partially ionized plasma.
 At very high temperatures, such as those present in stars, it is assumed that essentially all electrons are "free", and that a very high-energy plasma is essentially bare nuclei swimming in a sea of electrons.
-This forms the so-called fully ionised plasma.
+This forms the so-called fully ionized plasma.

 The plasma state is often misunderstood, and although not freely existing under normal conditions on Earth, it is quite commonly generated by either lightning, electric sparks, fluorescent lights, neon lights or in plasma televisions.
 The Sun's corona, some types of flame, and stars are all examples of illuminated matter in the plasma state.
+Plasma is by far the most abundant of the four fundamental states; 99% of all ordinary matter in the universe is plasma, as it composes all stars.